-Four key dates that shaped the US gun debate
+Four dates that explain the US gun debate

 Only time will tell whether the shooting at the Marjory Stoneman Douglas high school in Parkland, Florida, is a true turning point in the debate about guns in the US.

-But it has helped galvanise a new gun control movement driven by young people - one that is not necessarily calling for an end to guns, but for compromise and change.
+But it helped galvanise a new gun control movement driven by young people - one that is not necessarily calling for an end to guns, but for compromise and change.

-On one hand, students who survived the attack that killed 17 people have demanded an end to gun violence in schools, and will march on Washington on 24 March.
+Students who survived the attack that killed 17 people have demanded an end to gun violence in schools.

-Their pleas have encouraged President Trump to propose some new measures, including new age limits and a ban on "bump stocks", modifications that enable semi-automatic rifles to shoot more rounds per minute.
+Their pleas helped bring about a federal ban on "bump stocks", modifications that enabled semi-automatic rifles to shoot more rounds per minute.
+And Parkland survivors continue to be some of the most prominent young voices for change on gun regulation.

-But on the other hand, the NRA has said it does not back a ban of any kind, further entrenching its position.
-The group says errors by local law enforcement agencies and a lack of action by politicians were to blame for the shooting.

 Other mass shootings have led to change in some states.